 The GED exam can be taken online and at certified Nebraska GED testing facilities.

 It provides adults who left high school without a diploma the chance to earn a credential that is equivalent to a standard high school.

-The GED® exam is computer-formatted and comes with 4 independent modules (subtests) in Science, Social Studies, Literacy, and Math.
+The GED® exam is computer-formatted and comes with 4 independent modules (subtests) in

 The GED diploma is accepted in the same way as a regular high school diploma by practically all employers and schools in America.